arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/getting-started/content.md

 ![Nicla Vision Blinking LED](assets/blink.gif)

 If you wish to use the board with OpenMV after it has been used with the Arduino IDE, you have to put the board into bootloader mode and install OpenMV firmware.
 You can do this by double pressing the reset button, located next to the LED.
-When the board is in bootloader mode and connected to your computer, follow the steps above in the **[2.
-Connecting to the OpenMV IDE](#2-connecting-to-the-openmv-ide)** section to connect the board to the OpenMV IDE again.
+When the board is in bootloader mode and connected to your computer, follow the steps above in the **[Connecting to the OpenMV IDE](#4-connecting-to-the-openmv-ide)** section to connect the board to the OpenMV IDE again.

 ## Conclusion
 In this tutorial you learned how to use the OpenMV IDE with your Nicla Vision board.
 You also learned how to control the Nicla Vision's RGB LED with MicroPython functions and to upload the script to your board using the OpenMV IDE.